-THE GOLD MACHINE In the Tracks of the Mule Dancers lain Sinclair 'Sentence for sentence, there is no more interesting writer at work in English.'
-John Lanchester 'Sinclair walks every inch of his wonderful psychogeographies, pacing out huge word-courses like an architect laying out a city on an empty plain.'
-J.G.
-Ballard What does following in the footsteps of our ancestors mean?
-Iain Sinclair takes it literally.
+THE GOLD MACHINE In the Tracks of the Mule Dancers Iain Sinclair 'The Gold Machine is a trip, a psychoactive expedition in compelling company.'
+TLS 'In this magnificent book, Iain Sinclair and his daughter follow their culpable, intrepid ancestor into Peru, towards a coffee-black heart of colonial darkness...
+A sultry masterpiece.'
+Alan Moore 'Sentence for sentence, there is no more interesting writer at work in English.'
+John Lanchester From the award-winning author of The Last London and Lights Out for the Territory, a journey in the footsteps of our ancestors.
 In The Gold Machine, Sinclair and his daughter travel through Peru, guided by the itinerary of an ill-fated colonial expedition led by his great-grandfather, Arthur Sinclair.
 Victorian Adventist missionaries are contrasted with today's ecotourists, coffee plantations with cocaine territories and the charms of family history are set against the brutal realities of land grabs and empire run amok.

 A Boys' Own Adventure story in leather-bound book is transformed into a shocking tale of the violated rights of indigenous people, secret dealings between London finance and Peruvian government, and the collusion of the church in colonial expansion.
 In other words, a beautiful valley is now the property of a British corporation.
 In Sinclair's haunting prose, no place escapes its past, and nor can we.
 About the author lain Sinclair is the award-winning writer of numerous critically acclaimed books on London, including The Last London, Lights Out for the Territory, London Orbital and London Overground.
 He won the Encore Award and the James Tait Black Memorial Prize for his novel Downriver.
 He lives in Hackney, East London.
-LPA controls: Translation

-Publisher: OneWorld (editor: Sam Carter)

-Material: Finished copies

-On behalf of: Publication: Length:
+LPA controls: Translation On behalf of: MBA Literary Agents Publisher: OneWorld (editor: Sam Carter) Publication: September 2021 Material: Finished copies Length: 432 pages